atanasgiliev/atanasgiliev.github.io/content/medea.md

 <i><div style="text-align: right">Enter </i>PEDAGOGUE<i> by </i>Eisodos A,<i> accompanied by the two </i>CHILDREN.</div>

 &nbsp;&nbsp;&nbsp;&nbsp; And lo! pausing their leisure, her offspring
-&nbsp;&nbsp;&nbsp;&nbsp; Approach, not knowing of their mother's tears–
+&nbsp;&nbsp;&nbsp;&nbsp; Approach, not knowing of their mother's tears—
 &nbsp;&nbsp;&nbsp;&nbsp; The young draw back from sadness and from fears.

 PEDAGOGUE[^6]